Calindra/eitri-docs/en/docs/eitri-cli.md

 #### Available Options

-- `-e, --environment <environment>` Defines the environment to publish the current version of the Eitri app defined in *eitri-app.conf.js*.
+- `-e, --environment <environment>` Defines the environment to publish the current version of the Eitri-App defined in *eitri-app.conf.js*.
 - `-m, --message <message>` Adds comments to the publication.

 ---